HybrydaStrabel/hybryda-ixai-start/EN/spec_model_technical.md

 ## 9. References and Sources

-1. Kahneman, D. *Thinking, Fast and Slow* (2011)
+1. Kahneman, D. (2011). *Thinking, fast and slow*.
+New York: Farrar, Straus and Giroux.
-2. Busemeyer, J.R., Bruza, P.D. *Quantum Models of Cognition and Decision* (2012)
+2. Busemeyer, J. R., & Bruza, P. D. (2012). *Quantum models of cognition and decision*.
+Cambridge: Cambridge University Press.
-3. Pothos, E.M., Busemeyer, J.R.
-(2013) *A quantum probability model explanation...*
+3. Pothos, E. M., & Busemeyer, J. R. (2013).
+Can quantum probability provide a new direction for cognitive modeling? *Behavioral and Brain Sciences, 36*(3), 255–274.
-4. Kounios, J., Beeman, M. (2014) *The Eureka Factor*
+4. Kounios, J., & Beeman, M. (2015). *The Eureka factor: Aha moments, creative insight, and the brain*.
+New York: Random House.
-5. Xu, Y. et al. (2020) *Trust dynamics in human–AI interaction*
+5. Xu, Y. (2019).
+Current trends in human-AI interaction: A literature review. *International Journal of Human–Computer Studies, 129*, 1–13.

 [^1]: The notation I ⊗ AI symbolizes the entangled system of a human agent (I) and artificial intelligence (AI).